 Take a 45 minute train ride from Kyoto to Nara with a local guide.
 For 74 years during the 8th century Nara was Japan’s capital and many of the temples and shrines built at that time still remain.
 Visit Todaiji temple, the world’s largest wooden building and home to Japan’s largest Buddha.
 Next stop is Nara’s most celebrated shrine, Kasuga Taisha, established in 768 AD and is famous for its hundreds of bronze and stone lanterns which have been donated by worshipers.
 Shin-Yakushiji Temple was founded during the Nara Period (710-794) by an empress for the sake of the ailing emperor.
 It is devoted to Yakushi Buddha, the patron of medicine in Japanese Buddhism.
 Inside the main hall there are life size statues of 12 guardian deities surrounding a two metre tall statue of a seated Yakushi Buddha, which are the temple's main objects of worship.
 Take a wander through Nara Park, called Deer Park by locals due to the large population of more than 1,000 tame deer living there.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Kyoto’s efficient local transit system.

-Enjoy this full day tour of Kyoto accompanied by an expert local guide, making use of efficient Japanese Taxi services.
-Begin you day tour at the Philosopher's Path, a pleasant stone path that winds through the northern part of Kyoto's Higashiyama district.
+The Philosopher's Path is a pleasant stone path through the northern part of Kyoto's Higashiyama district.
 The path follows a canal which is lined by hundreds of cherry trees.
-Approximately two kilometers long, the path begins around Ginkakuji, also known as the Silver Pavilion, and ends in the neighborhood of Nanzenji.
-The path gets its name due to Nishida Kitaro, one of Japan's most famous philosophers, who was said to practice meditation while walking this route on his daily commute to Kyoto University.
+Approximately two kilometres long, the path begins around Ginkakuji (Silver Pavilion) and ends in the neighbourhood of Nanzenji.
 There are many small temples and shrines to stop off along the walk.
-You will then visit Arashiyama, a pleasant district in the western outskirts of Kyoto.
+Arashiyama, is a pleasant district in the western outskirts of Kyoto.
 The area has been a popular destination since the Heian Period (794-1185), when nobles would enjoy its natural setting.
-Marvel at the Okochi Mountain Villa, a villa once occupied by the popular samurai film star Okochi Denjiro (1896-1962), and consists of several beautiful gardens and buildings, including living quarters, tea houses and a zen meditation hall.
-Here you will enjoy some Matcha Green Tea with a snack.
-Next, take a walk through Arashiyama’s famous bamboo groves, which are particularly attractive when there is a light wind and the tall bamboo stalks, sway gently back and forth.
-The bamboo has been used to manufacture various products, such as baskets, cups, boxes and mats at local workshops for centuries.
+Okochi Mountain Villa is the former villa of the popular samurai film star Okochi Denjiro (1896-1962), and consists of several beautiful gardens and buildings, including living quarters, tea houses, and a Zen meditation hall.
+Here you will enjoy some matcha green tea with a snack.
+Next, take a walk through Arashiyama’s famous bamboo groves.
+The bamboo has been used to manufacture various products, such as baskets, cups, boxes, and mats at local workshops for centuries.
 Nonomiya shrine is a Shinto shrine where in ancient times, unmarried imperial princesses stayed for a year or more to purify themselves.
 Ranked among Kyoto's five great Zen temples, Tenryuji is the largest and most impressive temple in Arashiyama.
 Founded in 1339 at the beginning of the Muromachi Period (1338-1573), the temple is one of Kyoto's UNESCO World Heritage Sites.
 In addition to its temple buildings, there are attractive gardens with walking paths.

 Bob Feldman ,